 The plan further includes generating an incentive Mastercoin for every ten Mastercoins.
 It was then intended to be gradually sent to that very Exodus account over the coming years for making sure that the founder and team have enough funds to raise the worth of their coinage.

 This policy not only stirred many debates and received a lot of disapproval, but it also shifted everyone’s focus on why Counterparty had chosen to get started using proof of stake.
 However, over the course of time, Mastercoin turned out to be successful.
 Using that success, Willett requested people to send reserves to his wallet for an experimental product while assuring them that they can trust him with their money.

 The entire story drew a lot of attention.
 An important thing to bear in mind here is that Mastercoin has never been proven to misuse any of the funds as it keeps its financial report open to the public.

 The Journey from Idea to Investment

 The project managed to raise up to almost 4740 BTC which generated more than 0.56 million MSC.
-It was then planned to devolve additional 10% of that opening amount for the expansion of Mastercoins over a certain period.
+It was then planned to devolve an additional 10% of that opening amount for the expansion of Mastercoins over a certain period.
 However, there is no generation of MSC from that very Exodus account.

-Launch and Board Members
+Launch and Board Members of Mastercoin

 The project began soon after in September with a total of 7-panel members who were volunteering for the project.
 A few of those members included J.R.
 Willett, Ron Gross, Brock Pierce, and Sam Onat Yilmaz.